ensody/ReactiveState-Kotlin/README.md

 ```

 With [`autoRun`](https://ensody.github.io/ReactiveState-Kotlin/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-lifecycle-owner/auto-run/) (available on `LifecycleOwner`, `ViewModel`, [`State`](https://ensody.github.io/ReactiveState-Kotlin/core/com.ensody.reactivestate/-state/), `CoroutineScope`, etc.)
-you can observe and re-execute a function whenever any of the `LiveData` instances accessed by that function are modified.
+you can observe and re-execute a function whenever any of the `StateFlow` or `LiveData` instances accessed by that function are modified.
 On Android you can use this to keeping the UI in sync with your ViewModel.
 Of course, you can also keep non-UI state in sync.
 Depending on the context in which `autoRun` is executed, this observer is automatically tied to a `CoroutineScope` (e.g. the `ViewModel`'s `viewModelScope`) or in case of a `Fragment`/`Activity` to the `onStart()`/`onStop()` lifecycle.